 To see if the name you want is distinguishable and available, use our Business Name Checker.
-We can then secure your business name with our Business Name Reservation Service.
-This gives you time to get your paperwork together while prohibiting others from using the name you want.
+You can also reserve your name; this gives you time to get your paperwork together while prohibiting others from using the name you want.
 Keep in mind that you can reserve a business name for only 120 days.

 To make a business name change in Florida, you need to provide lots of information about your company.
 You can find what you need on either the Articles of Amendment to Articles of Organization form (for LLCs) or the Articles of Amendment to Articles of Incorporation form (for corporations).
 However, in general, you’ll need the following information: